roboes/tools/readme.md

 ```

 #### Description
-- Imports GPSmyCity guide tours, convertig these to a .gpx file.
+- Imports GPSmyCity guide tours, converting these to a .gpx file.

 #### Parameters
 - `urls`: *str list*.
 List of GPSmyCity guide tours URLs to be imported and converted to .gpx.